Vikas0693/kudvenkat-AngularCrud/project-readme.md

 Video 34: Input(@Input decorator we used in video 33) property change detection
-    a)ways to detect and react on changes : i)using property setter and ii)ngOnChanges lifecycle hook b)using ngOnChanges with functions onChanges(changes: SimpleChanges)
+    a)ways to detect and react on changes : i)using property setter and ii)ngOnChanges lifecycle hook b)using ngOnChanges with functions onChanges(changes: SimpleChanges) Video 35: Property setter change detection and reaction to changes a)* function name in this case employee should be same in case of get and set methods